 The Group's consolidated accounts are presented in thousands of euros.

-3.4.
-Segment data
+3.4 Segment data

 The Group is not obliged to provide segment data, as defined in IFRS 8.
-However, some indicators presenting separately the concessions, the other activities (basically telematics) and the holding activity are presented in note 4.25.
+However, some indicators presenting separately the concessions from the other activities (basically telematics) are presented in note 4.24.